tidy-finance/website/docs/32_size_and_portfolio_building.md

 ## Data preparation

-First, we retrieve the relevant data from our `SQLite`-database introduced in chapters 2-4.
+First, we retrieve the relevant data from our `SQLite`-database introduced in Chapters 2-4.
 Firm size is defined as market equity in most asset pricing applications that we retrieve from CRSP.
 We further use the Fama-French factor returns for performance evaluation.\index{Data!CRSP}\index{Data!Fama-French factors}

 ```r